Bangladesh Communist Party (Leninist)

 Amal Sen was elected secretary of the party.
-BCP(L) projected itself as neither loyal to Moscow nor Peking.
+BCP(L) projected itself as neither loyal to Moscow nor Beijing.
 BCP(L) had a close link with the Communist Party of India (Marxist) from its foundation.
-In 1973 is formed part of the opposition alliance formed by National Awami Party (Bashani).
+In 1973 is formed part of the opposition alliance formed by National Awami Party (Bhashani).

-The party contested the 1973 parliamentary election.
+The party contested the 1973 general election.
 In 1974 BCP(L) launched the United People's Party as their open frontal party.
 In 1979 Kazi Jaffar Ahmad left the party and joined Ziaur Rahman.
-In 1980, on the 100th birth anniversary of Joseph Stalin, BCP(L) merged with some other groups and formed the Workers Party of Bangladesh.
+In 1980, on the 102th birth anniversary of Joseph Stalin, BCP(L) merged with some other groups and formed the Workers Party of Bangladesh.